jefreybulla/reservation-app/README.md

 # ReservationApp
-This api allows has the following two features
+This api has the following two features
     - Find restaurants with available tables
     - Make restaurant reservations